DanielVesterbaek/launch-control-documentation/docs/source/manual-gearbox.rst

 .. _enable_acc_viz:
-Acceleration Visualizer
+G-Force Visualizer
 ^^^^^^^^
-Enable an Acceleration Visualizer in the viewport to see the accelerations calculated and used by the :ref:`real-time-physics`.
+Enable an G-Force Visualizer in the viewport to see the force calculated and used by the :ref:`real-time-physics`.

+..  figure:: gif/GIF_G-Force.gif
+    :alt: Custom Physics
+    :class: with-shadow
+    :width: 350px
+    :align: center

+    *The G-Forces which are working on the vehicle*

 .. _enable_vel_viz:
 Velocity Visualizer